 After digesting the “big insight”, one of the website designers in the room mentioned that he felt that the site was unfairly penalized on Bounce Rate because a lot of content was being served through AJAX.
 There was a lot of in-page navigation through content that did not cause the URL to change, instead serving up new content on the same page URL.
 He guessed, correctly, that this navigation was not increasing the Pageview count, and instead causing many highly engaged visits to be classified as bounces.

 The group decided, based on this discussion, to make some changes to the navigation and AJAX implementation, so that new Pageviews would be registered whenever the visitor was viewing truly new content.
 This would result in more accurate insight into visitor engagement.

 The CEO was pleased because the metrics now made sense and confirmed his intuition about what was happening on the site.
 He was even more pleased that the group had come up with some relatively simple changes that would help bring the Avg.
 Visit Duration more in line with the actual visitor behavior on the site.
 This would provide a solid foundation for measuring the progress of the business.

 What can be concluded from this experience?
 Did I actually contribute much?
 After all, tweaking the site navigation to result in more Pageviews might not seem like it adds a lot of value.

-But, actually, in this case it does.
-The reason being that senior management and investors in this business were looking at that Avg.
+But, actually, it does in this case.
+The reason is that senior management and investors in this business were looking at that Avg.
 Visit Duration metric and comparing it with numbers they had seen for other publishing websites.
 Based on this one metric, they did not feel great about how they were doing.